alfiyacp/project-1/Readme.md

 The purpose of this project is to

-- analyze students' daily social media usage,
+- Analyze students' daily social media usage,
-- study and lifestyle,
+- Study students,lifestyle and study habits,
-- determine the relationship between social media usage and mental health,
+- Determine the relationship between social media usage and mental health,
-- evaluate the connection between study hours, sleep, physical activity, and mental health and visualize the patterns and relationships using EDA.
+- Evaluate the relationship between study hours, sleep, physical activity, and mental health and visualize the patterns and relationships using EDA.

 ##  Project Phases

 ### 1. Data Collection
 - Collect the student social media usage dataset
-- Load the dataset to Python
+- Load the dataset into Python
 ### 2. Data Understanding
 - Understand the structure of the data
-- Know the number of rows and columns
+- identifiy the number of rows and columns
 - Check the data types
-- Know the variables and their meaning
+- understand the variables and their meanings
 ### 3. Data Cleaning
 - Check for missing values
-- Check for duplicates
+- Check for duplicates records
 - Check for inconsistencies
 - Clean the dataset for analysis
 ### 4. EDA
 - Perform descriptive statistics
-- Study the distribution of the data
+- Analyze the distribution of the data
-- Use histograms and boxplots to study the distribution of numerical variables
+- Use histograms and boxplots to study numerical variables
-- Use count plots to study the distribution of categorical variables
+- Use count plots to study categorical variables
 ### 5. Bivariate Analysis
 - Study the relationship between two variables
 - Study the relationship between social media usage and mental health